SathvikY3533/Personal_Website/README.md

-# Personal_Website
+# Sathvik Yechuri's Personal Website
-A website with all of my experience and certifications, kinda like a resume :)
+A website with all of my experience and certifications, kinda like a resume!

 -----------------------------
 Start date: 5/2/23